 - In episode 184 of Sailor Moon, the girls are freaked out after hearing a noise in the hallway in Usagi's house and Mako scares them by telling them about the horrible gory monster that was there.
 Seiya then tells them that he'll attack it on the count of three, but they all jump and trip on each other... only to find out that the figure was just Chibi-Chibi.

-- The kid Guts uses as bait for child-eating insect-monsters rather visibly peed himself.
+- The kid named Thomas whom Guts uses as bait for child-eating insect-monsters rather visibly pees himself.

 - Nina also does this when she's about to be interrogated by Mozgus's disciples and sees how all the others are being tortured.